cms-opendata-analyses/HiForestProducerTool/README.md

   cmsRun hiforestanalyzer_cfg.py > full.log 2>&1 &
   ```

-This file reads the input root files from the full list of files CMS_HIRun2010_HIAllPhysics_ZS-v2_RECO_file_index.txt
+The job is configured to read the input root files from the full list of files CMS_HIRun2010_HIAllPhysics_ZS-v2_RECO_file_index.txt

 This will produce the HiForestAOD_DATAtest.root file as an output.

-One can modify [src/Analyzer.cc](src/Analyzer.cc) file in order to include other object (tracks, electrons, etc) in the hiforest output. the instructions a given inside it.
+You can modify [src/Analyzer.cc](src/Analyzer.cc) file to include other object (tracks, electrons, etc) in the hiforest output. the instructions a given inside it.

 ### Run the analysis